ivopauly/ivopauly/README.md

 ## Hey there <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-Full-stack JavaScript/PHP developer who likes to build cross-platform apps for iOS, Android and the Web.
+Front-end developer & architect who likes to build cross-platform apps for iOS, Android and the Web.
 Mostly likes to manage these apps in the cloud by GCP or AWS tooling.
+Sometimes acts as full-stack JavaScript, Node, PHP, Dart or Flutter Developer... :rocket:

-By change I write about my learnings and experience on blogs and focus mainly on JavaScript, Node, PHP, Dart or Flutter... :rocket:
+Call it how you want but the main focus is JavaScript, just like to do some coding.
+By change I write about my learnings and experience on blogs and mainly focus on JavaScript.

 ## 🤓  Some statistics